2022/23 Women's Champions League: dates, access list, full guide

 Article summary

-See who enters when plus all the dates for the 2022/23 season, which begins with the round 1 draw on 24 June.
+See who enters when plus all the dates for the 2022/23 season, which begins with the round 1 draw at 13:00 CET on 24 June.

 Article top media content